Nutrition Science

 The physiological benefits of a well-executed refeed:

 Temporary leptin restoration.
-Studies show leptin rises within 12–24 hours of a high-carbohydrate increase.
+Leptin rises within 12–24 hours of a high-carbohydrate increase (Dirlewanger 2000).
 This reduces hunger and partially restores metabolic rate — though the effect is transient (leptin returns to low levels within 24–48 hours of returning to restriction).
+Trexler 2014 frames this honestly: a single refeed day is not enough to reverse sustained adaptation, but it can provide measurable short-term benefit.

 Psychological relief.
 For many people, having a planned higher-calorie day prevents the feeling of indefinite restriction that leads to unplanned binging.
 The psychological value may be as significant as the physiological effect.